 MSc in Global Health PolicyApply Now

-Welcome to the web pages for the taught Masters programme in Global Health and Public Policy, which is delivered by staff from the Global Public Health Unit.
-These pages provide key information about this exciting and innovative MSc programme.
+Welcome to the web pages for the taught Masters programme in Global Health Policy, which is delivered by staff from the Global Public Health Unit.
+These pages provide key information about this exciting and innovative MSc.

 Welcome message from the Programme Director